woomora/CORE-econ-macro/announcements.md

   - Understanding and ability to respond to questions.
   - Adherence to the time limit.
   - Active participation of all team members.

-### Presentations Calendar :date:

-- Tuesday, May 6th, 15:45–17:45.
-    - Unit 20: Economics of the environment
-    - Unit 17: The Great Depression, Golden Age, and Global Financial Crisis
-    - Unit 22: Economics, politics, and public policy
-- Wednesday, May 7th, 08:00–10:00.
-    - Unit 18: The Nation and the World Economy
-    - Unit 21: Innovation, Information, and the Networked Economy
-    - Unit 19: Economic Inequality

 | **Criteria** | **Description** | **Points** |
 |--------------|-----------------|------------|